 This technique produced some decent results.
 The edge looks pretty clean.

-Lastly, I’m going to try using airbrush frisket film.
+Lastly, I’m using airbrush frisket film.

 I punched a design into the film, and the protective backer cut cleanly.
 However, the frisket film didn’t.

-I ended up with shapes that vaguely resembled maple leaves.
+I ended up with shapes that vaguely resembled a maple leaves.

 Note – I burnished ALL of the items I used for masks.

 When I inked in the design, I started every single ink mark on the film and then extended the mark onto the wood.
+This help prevent the ink from seeping under the mask.

 MISCELLANEOUS

 Here’s the before and after image.
+The after image is in the blue box.

 Next, I used an embossing tool to create some deep divots into the board.

-Afterwards I inked over the entire area.
-I did not to try avoid the divots or pencil marks.
+Note – I did not to try avoid the divots or pencil marks.

 ART PROJECT 1